hyperledger/besu-docs/docs/Concepts/Privacy/Privacy-Overview.md

     in the network but is readable only by nodes participating in the transaction.

     !!! important
-        Pantheon implements `restricted` private transactions only.
+        Besu implements `restricted` private transactions only.

-## Pantheon and Orion Keys
+## Besu and Orion Keys

-Pantheon and Orion nodes both have public/private key pairs identifying them.
-The private transaction submitted from the Pantheon node to the Orion node is signed with the Pantheon node private key.
-The `privateFrom` and `privateFor` attributes specified in the RLP-encoded transaction string for [`eea_sendRawTransaction`](../../Reference/Pantheon-API-Methods.md#eea_sendrawtransaction) are the public keys of the Orion nodes sending and receiving the transaction.
+Besu and Orion nodes both have public/private key pairs identifying them.
+The private transaction submitted from the Besu node to the Orion node is signed with the Besu node private key.
+The `privateFrom` and `privateFor` attributes specified in the RLP-encoded transaction string for [`eea_sendRawTransaction`](../../Reference/API-Methods.md#eea_sendrawtransaction) are the public keys of the Orion nodes sending and receiving the transaction.

 !!! important
-    The mapping of Pantheon node addresses to Orion node public keys is off-chain.
+    The mapping of Besu node addresses to Orion node public keys is off-chain.
 That is, the sender of a private transaction must know the Orion node public key of the recipient.